Evaluating Generative Patent Language Models: Experiments Visualization

 In addition to the performance evaluation in Table~\ref{table:evaluation1}, a visualization tool is developed to inspect the distribution of the ranks on a token basis given a patent claim.
 All inspection results in this experiment are archived and released through an interactive web page at~\cite{demo1}.
 The following is one of the results.
 Fig.~\ref{patent_11248512_claim_1} shows claim 1 of patent 11,248,512 with color highlights and statistics.
-Highlights are colored in three categories: (1) ``rank 1'' in light green, (2) ``rank 2$\sim$10'' in dark green, and (3) ``out of top 10'' in red.
+The highlights are colored in three categories: (1) ``rank 1'' in light green, (2) ``rank 2$\sim$10'' in dark green, and (3) ``out of top 10'' in red.
 In this style, it is convenient to recognize which tokens can be completed simply by pressing a ``tab'' key (rank 1), or pressing a ``tab'' key and ``downarrow'' key (rank 2$\sim$10) or typing manually if the keystrokes are fewer, or typing all the token text manually (out of top 10).
 It is also convenient to compare different models in such a visualization.
 The model selected in this example is the 456M model.
 The AE ratio is 55.3\%.
-It is noted that such visualization might be a tool for saliency analysis.
+It should be noted that such a visualization might be a tool for saliency analysis.
 The visualization is like a saliency map.
 Salient tokens in the patent context might mean something that is not obvious to a generalized patent language model.
 Nonobviousness is a legal requirement for patentability in patent law.
 Nonobviousness is critical not only in patent prosecution but also in patent litigation.
-Therefore, such a saliency analysis may have practical value and merit legal research in the future.
-The legal implications with respect to patent law will be briefly described in~\ref{section:implications}.
+The legal implications with respect to patent law will be briefly described in Section~\ref{section:implications}.